d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

 2 About the Standard themes ═══════════════════════════

-  The `standard-themes' are a pair of light and dark themes for GNU Emacs.
-They emulate the out-of-the-box looks of Emacs (which technically do NOT constitute a theme) while bringing to them thematic consistency, customizability, and extensibility.
+  The `standard-themes' are a collection of light and dark themes for GNU Emacs.
+The `standard-light' and `standard-dark' emulate the out-of-the-box looks of Emacs (which technically do NOT constitute a theme) while bringing to them thematic consistency, customizability, and extensibility.
+Other themes are stylistic variations of those.

+  Why call them “standard”?
+Obviously because: Standard Themes Are Not Derivatives but the Affectionately Reimagined Default … themes.

 3 Installation